rdoetjes/zforth/README.md

 ## Float 32
 This interpreter uses 32 bit floats instead of the standard integer.
 Which for me gives makes it more flexible.

+## Forth files
+there are two forth files, namely:
+- system.f
+- user.fth
+These should locally be in the same directory as the interpreter.
+In our source tree they are symbolically linked in zig-out/bin to the respective files src/system.f and src/user.f

 ## example 10 print equivalent program
 ```
 : 10print repeat 0 5 do ."
 Hello World " loop cr begin ;